Interview with Christopher Richardson

 What purchase of $100 or less has most positively impacted your life in the last six months (or in recent memory)?

-In Tainan City, I ate noodle soup at a street stall prepared by an elderly man who informed me with a smile that he has been making the same recipe in the same place for fifty years.
-It cost $1.50 and tasted like a story.
+In Tainan City, I ate noodle soup at a street stall prepared by a man who informed me with a smile that he has been making the same recipe in the same place for decades.
+It costed no more than a few dollars and tasted like a story.

 How has a failure, or apparent failure, set you up for later success?